 Figure 35-20 (Example A of TDLS discovery initiated by a non-AP MLD) and Figure 35-21 (Example B of TDLS discovery initiated by a non-AP MLD) illustrate the scenario where the TDLS discovery is initiated by a non-AP MLD (MLD_S).
 MLD_S has performed multi-link setup with an AP MLD (MLD_A).
 MLD_S has two affiliated STAs, STA1 and STA2.
 STA3 is not capable of performing multi-link operation and is not affiliated with a non-AP MLD.
 MLD_A has two affiliated APs, AP1 and AP2, where AP1 operates on link 1 and AP2 operates on link 2.
 STA1 and STA3 operate on link 1 and are associated with AP1.
 STA2 operates on link 2 and is associated with AP2.
 In the example, MLD_S initiates TDLS discovery by transmitting two TDLS Discovery Request frames (which are Data frames) as it does not know which link STA3 is operating on and whether STA3 is an MLD or a STA not affiliated with an MLD.
 The first TDLS Discovery Request frame (shown on Figure 35-20 (Example A of TDLS discovery initiated by a non-AP MLD)) has the BSSID field in the Link Identifier element set to the BSSID of AP1 and the second TDLS Discovery Request frame has this field set to the BSSID of AP2 (shown on Figure 35-21 (Example B of TDLS discovery initiated by a non-AP MLD)).
 Both the frames have their A3 (DA) set to the STA3 MAC address and the To DS subfield of the Frame Control field set to 1.
 The TDLS Discovery Request frame can be transmitted over either link 1 (through STA1 as represented by solid line) or link 2 (through STA2 as represented by dotted line).
 When the TDLS Discovery Request frame is received at the AP MLD (i.e., through AP1 or AP2), it routes the frame to STA3, through AP1 by setting the From DS subfield of the Frame Control field to 1 and A3 (SA) to the non-AP MLD Address (i.e., MLD_S).
 STA3 discards the TDLS Discovery Request frame that had the BSSID field of Link Identifier element set to BSSID of AP2 as it does not recognize the BSSID.
-STA3 recognizes the BSSID set to AP1 and responds with a TDLS Discovery Response frame, which is a Management frame, with the RA set to the MLD_S and both To DS and From DS subfields set to 0.
+STA3 recognizes the BSSID set to AP1 and responds with a TDLS Discovery Response frame, which is a Management frame, with the RA set to the MLD_S MAC address and both To DS and From DS subfields set to 0.
+STA3 ignores the Multi-Link element as it does not recognize this element.
 The TDLS STA affiliated with MLD_S receives the TDLS Discovery Response frame, which is sent on the TDLS direct link (see Table 11-11a (Frame type and their pathway in a TDLS setup)).
-The TDLS initiator STA Address field and the TDLS responder STA Address field contained in the Link Identifier element (denoted as LI in the figure) are carried in the TDLS Discovery Request frame and in the TDLS Discovery Response frame and are set to MLD_S and STA3, respectively.
+The TDLS initiator STA MAC address field and the TDLS responder STA MAC address field contained in the Link Identifier element (denoted as LI in the figure) are carried in the TDLS Discovery Request frame and in the TDLS Discovery Response frame and are set to the MLD_S and STA3 MAC addresses, respectively.

 The same considerations apply for setting the fields in the Link Identifier element when the TDLS discovery is initiated by STA3 to establish a single link TDLS direct link with the non-AP MLD.
-In this scenario, since STA3 is not affiliated with a non-AP MLD and is not aware of MLD, the BSSID field of the Link Identifier element is set to the BSSID of AP1
+In this scenario, since STA3 is not affiliated with a non-AP MLD and is not aware of MLD, the BSSID field of the Link Identifier element is set to the BSSID of AP1 and the TDLS Discovery Request frame does not carry a Multi-Link element.